 As of today, the process of adoption of HELCOM core indicators is still ongoing.
 Only finally agreed and adopted indicators are published on HELCOM website.
+Initially, HELCOM planned to have all indicators to be used for HOLAS II purposes adopted, and consecutively published, soon after the 51st Heads of Delegation meeting (HOD 51-2016) in December 2016.
+However, notwithstanding some progress made this regarding at the 51st HOD meeting, still not all study reservations could be lifted and not all indicators could be adopted, raising concern regarding the delay in the timeline of the HOLAS.
+At the meeting, Contracting Parties that still had study reservations on the individual indicators agreed that a solution could be found to apply these indicators in HOLAS II by indicating that the results are of intermediate/test character and that the indicators may need further development.
+The Meeting requested these Contracting Parties to come back with information to which indicators the solution could be applied and the specific wording could be agreed by the online meeting of State and Conservation in January 2017.
+Furthermore, the HOD supported the proposal by GEAR 15-2016 regarding the use of indicators in HOLAS II, according to which:

+(a) if core indicators are not operational on a Baltic-wide scale, the indicators could still be used in the sub-basins where they are operational if agreed by countries sharing that basin; and

+(b) if pre-core indicators will be shifted to core indicators or if core indicators will become operational for additional assessment units during 2017, to consider including them in the final version of HOLAS II by mid-2018.

-The most recent official compilation of the development of HELCOM indicators was prepared for the 5 HELCOM HOD Meeting on 15-16 June 2016 (version May 2016).
-The meeting document presents the status of adoption of HELCOM core indicators, which are divided into four groups:
+The most recent official compilation of the development of HELCOM indicators was prepared for the 51st HELCOM HOD Meeting on 14-15 December 2016.

+The meeting document presents the status of adoption of HELCOM core indicators (Annex 3 of the HOD 51-2016 meeting document), which can be divided into three groups:

-(1) Adopted core indicators with remaining study reservations on GES boundaries.
-The indicators presented in this first group address four categories: Eutrophication, Hazardous substances, Non-indigenous Species (NIS) and Biodiversity & Foodweb .
+(1) Adopted core indicators.
+The indicators presented in this first group address five categories: Eutrophication, Hazardous substances, Non-indigenous Species (NIS),Biodiversity & Foodweb and Pressure.
 Some of them are already defined quite extensively on the HELCOM website, while information on others is still missing.
-To provide an example, one of the adopted core indicators for Eutrophication is Chlorophyll-a, defined as “average chlorophyll-a concentration in the surface (0 – 10 m) during summer (June – September)” (see Annex I, Table 1).
+To provide an example, one of the adopted core indicators for Eutrophication is Chlorophyll-a, defined as “average chlorophyll-a concentration in the surface (0 – 10 m) during summer (June – September)” Additionally, for some of these core indicators, indicator specific national study reservations are mentioned (see Annex I, Table 1).

+(2) Pre-core indicators proposed to be shifted to core indicators but not adopted as such by HOD 51-2016 (see.
+Annex I, Table 2).

-(2) (3) Indicators and associated GES boundaries anticipated to be ready for use in HOLAS II.
-The indicators in this group need to be presented for endorsement at State and Conservation 5-2016 in November 2016 and adopted at HOD 51-2016 in December 2016.
-They belong to the categories Eutrophication, Hazardous Substances, Litter, Noise and Biodiversity & Food-Webs together with seafloor integrity.This means that for categories (Litter, oise and Seafloor Integrity) there are no adopted core indicators at the moment.
-In addition, they are either pre-core or candidate indicators.
-“Beach litter” and “continuous low frequency anthropogenic sound” are examples of pre-core indicators, whereas “shallow water bottom oxygen debt” is currently a candidate indicator (see Annex I, Table ).
+(3) Pre-core indicators and candidate indicators as of the outcome of HOD 51-2016.
+They belong to the categories Biodiversity & Foodweb, Eutrophication, Hazardous Substances, Litter, Underwater noise and Pressure.
+For two categories (Litter and Underwater noise) there are no adopted core indicators at the moment.
+“Beach litter” and “continuous low frequency anthropogenic sound” are examples of pre-core indicators, whereas “Microlitter in the water column” is currently a candidate indicator (see Annex I, Table 3).

-(4) Remaining indicators under development in HELCOM that are not expected to be ready for use in HOLAS II.
-It is planned to continue the development of these indicators as part of a broad indicator development effort in HELCOM (e.g. an overview of proposed indicators on commercial fish is assessed by ICES), however current work on indicators will most likely focus on those that are foreseen to be ready for HOLAS II (see Annex I, Table 3).

 1.2 OSPAR - Common Indicators in the Intermediate Assessment 2017